-You want to always remember (and tell this to clients, too) that an Administrative Consultant is an alternative to employees, not a substitute or replacement for them.
-They aren’t the same thing at all in any way, shape or form.
-There is naturally going to be a significant difference in the way and when you work together as well as what work you take on.
-There are going to be many clients and many workloads this simply isn’t a fit for–and isn’t supposed to be.
+You want to always remember (and tell this to clients, too) that you provide strategic support which is an alternative to employees, not a substitute or replacement for them.
+That means there is necessarily going to be a difference in when and how you work together as well as what work you take on (and what you don’t).

-There are a lot of people out there who just aren’t going to understand this (sometimes folks have to be a little further along in their business for certain things to make sense), but I gotta say it anyway—when a client starts needing you for more than 20-30 hours a month, what they really need is an employee.
+There are a lot of people out there who just aren’t going to understand this (sometimes folks have to be a little further along in their business for certain things to make sense), but I gotta say it anyway: When a client starts needing you for more than 20-30 hours a month, what they really need is an employee.

 It’s a much easier business to manage, it gives you space and leaves room to grow and offer additional services and project work.
-In that model (and as long as you are also charging properly), it only takes a handful of clients to really do well financially, and because you have “space,” you can supplement that line of business in many different ways.
+In that model (and as long as you are also charging properly), it only takes a handful of clients to do well financially.
+And because you have “space,” you can supplement your lines of business in many different ways.